NRI Income Tax & Compliance

 There is no definition mentioned of 'securities' in the Securities Transaction Tax.
 Considering this, it has borrowed the definition of it from the Securities Contract (Regulation) Act, 1956.
 According to that Act, 'securities' are those assets on which STT is imposed.
 These consist of the following:

-• Debenture stock, bonds, scraps, stock shares, or any other securities that have the same nature as this or are marketed.
+• Debenture stock, bonds, scraps, stock shares, or any other securities that have the exact nature as this or are marketed.

 • Any securities with an equity nature stated by the government.